From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Opening hours – 10 am – 5 pm

-Google Maps (please note that on google maps you will find it as Peba, which is actually the name of the closest town, but the real name of the cenote is Sambula and you will find the sign on the rod.
+Google Maps (please note that on Google Maps you will find it as Peba, which is actually the name of the closest town, but the real name of the cenote is Sambula, and you will find the sign on the road.

-I wasn’t particularly excited at seeing this cenote.
-It’s very small and when there are 10 people it feels overcrowded.
-That kind of small.
+I wasn’t particularly excited about seeing this cenote.
+It’s very small, and when there are 10 people, it feels overcrowded.
+That’s kind of small.

-There are more than 28 cenotes around Mayapan only besides all those that haven’t been discovered and that is one of the reasons the old Mayan city was the last one that disappeared, thanks to the huge water resources that helped the population go through the harsh drought times.
+There are more than 28 cenotes around Mayapan, besides all those that haven’t been discovered, and that is one of the reasons the old Mayan city was the last one that disappeared, thanks to the huge water resources that helped the population go through the harsh drought times.

 I actually did it by car, which is the only way to do it unless you hire private transportation.